-Once upon a time, butchers would simply slice across the chuck shoulder clod to make chuck steaks.
-These days it's much more common to take the clod apart and divide it into its individual muscles, each of which can be marketed as a new kind of steak.
+Blade steak, sometimes called top blade, is a steak cut from a muscle in the beef chuck primal cut, specifically the top blade (or infraspinatus) muscle.
+The chuck primal cut can be divided into two sections: the chuck roll and the chuck shoulder clod.
+Butchers used to simply slice across the chuck shoulder clod to make chuck steaks, but these days it's much more common to take the clod apart and divide it into its individual muscles, each of which can be marketed as a new kind of steak.
 Thus, the blade steak is now appearing in supermarket meat departments.

-Best Way to Cook Blade Steak
+How to Cook Blade Steak